Sarah Burge

 Sarah Burge (born 1960) is a British cosmetic surgery proponent known for the hundreds of cosmetic surgeries she has undergone as well as gifting of vouchers for cosmetic surgeries to her young daughter.
 Burge has been called the "bionic woman" and has undergone $3,000,000 worth of cosmetics surgeries over 20 years.

 Early life

-Born Sarah Goddard, she first had cosmetic surgery at the age of seven to correct overly-prominent ears.
-In her 20s she had liposuction to sharpen her jawline.
-However she traces her addiction to surgery to an attack by her then boyfriend that left her disfigured for six years.
-Experiencing of disfigurement and the effects of corrective surgery made her an advocate for cosmetic surgery.
+Born Sarah Goddard, she first had cosmetic surgery at the age of seven to correct overly prominent ears.
+In her 20s, she had liposuction to sharpen her jawline.
+However, she traces her addiction to surgery to an attack by her then-boyfriend that left her disfigured for six years.
+Experiencing disfigurement and the effects of corrective surgery made her an advocate for cosmetic surgery.
 She trained as a nurse and then opened a cosmetic surgery consultation service on Harley Street.

 Burge has undergone hundreds of procedures since.
 She says, "When I lost my face I didn't feel good on the inside.
 I was miserable.
 As for being an addict I'm the first one to admit it's true.
 I'm addicted to looking good.
 What's wrong with that?".